medizininformatik-initiative/distributed-analysis_datashield-qp/README.develop.md

 ## Start developing

-Visit your browser on localhost to access your Opal datawarehouse application: <http://localhost:8880/ui/index.html>
+Visit your browser on localhost to access your Opal datawarehouse application: <http://localhost:8880/ui/index.html> (user: administrator, password: develop)

 If you are not familiar with Opal and DataSHIELD, please refer to the official documentation: <https://opaldoc.obiba.org/en/latest/cookbook/index.html>

 ### Start your Queue Server

 `docker exec -it queue_server bash`

 `python3 ds_queue.py -a 0.0.0.0 -p 443 -i -t 10:10 -l 10`

 The files of the queue server are mounted to the queue_server docker container: